madeirander/andersonmadeira/README.md

 - 👨‍💻 I'm a software engineer with more than 8 years of exp
 - 💼 Helping [Ecoation](https://www.ecoation.com/) on their mission to help growers put good food on our tables.
-- 🤩 I love software development in general, web scraping, cinema and my family
+- 🤩 I love software development in general, technology, anime, cinema and my family
-- 📲 I have a strong preference for mobile and frontend development.
-- 💻 I have a special interest and preference for serverless architectures when going backend.
 - 🤔 I’m looking to collaborate on open source projects or crazy ideas
 - 💬 Ask me anything [here](https://github.com/andersonmadeira/andersonmadeira/issues)
 - ⚡ Fun fact: I hate semicolons.